ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/data_export.md

 ### Realised tissue biomasses

+The Plants model records the elemental masses in each of the tissues of individuals within cohorts, along with any surplus elemental masses that accumulate when tissues have reached their ideal stoichiometric ratios.
 The fields below show the realised biomass attributes that can be exported.

 ```{code-cell} ipython3
 ---